DERIVE - Detection and RIsk management of Verotoxigenic E. coli (VTEC) in the water Environment

 • How does the quantity of VTEC bugs in the different water bodies change during the seasons, and with extreme weather events.

-• Technical information on the wells - to inform which is the best design
+• Technical information on the well infrastructure - to inform which is the best design

 Why does this research matter?